perfsonar/docs/_sources/psconfig_intro.txt

 ========================
 It is helpful to understand a few basic terms when discussing pSConfig.
 Starting at the most fundamental level, a **task** in the context of pSConfig is a job to do consisting of a test to be carried out, scheduling information and other options.
 In fact, a task in pSConfig means the same thing as a task in :doc:`pScheduler<pscheduler_intro>`.

 Beyond individual tasks, pSConfig is also concerned with how the tasks are interrelated and arranged, known as the task **topology**.
-Many tasks have common parameters or are related in some way, so it's important to be able to look at the tasks as more than just a set of independent jobs. pSConfig cares about these relationships so it can be used as input to visualization components such as `MaDDash <http://software.es.net/maddash/>`_ to relate the results in meaningful ways.
+Many tasks have common parameters or are related in some way, so it's important to be able to look at the tasks as more than just a set of independent jobs. pSConfig cares about these relationships so it can be used as input to visualization components such as :doc:`MaDDash <maddash_intro>` to relate the results in meaningful ways.

 A pSConfig **template** is a description of the task topology in a machine readable format. pSConfig templates are expressed in JSON files.
 The templates are designed to be highly expressive and extensible so that new capabilities can easily be supported. pSConfig templates by themselves are just files, and they only become useful when something reads them and is able to perform action based on their content.

 An **agent** is software that reads one or more pSConfig templates and uses the information to perform a specific function.
 There are currently two agents in perfSONAR:

     #. **pscheduler-agent** - An agent that parses one or more template(s) for measurements to be run and submits them to :doc:`pScheduler<pscheduler_intro>`
-    #. **maddash-agent** - An agent that reads one or more template(s) and creates a `MaDDash <http://software.es.net/maddash/>`_ dashboard to display the results
+    #. **maddash-agent** - An agent that reads one or more template(s) and creates a :doc:`MaDDash <maddash_intro>` dashboard to display the results

 With the fundamentals out of the way, we can now bring them together to demonstrate the basic workflow of how pSConfig can be used to configure a perfSONAR deployment.